Aman-Kaushik13/MyResults-App/README.md

 # MyResults App

 Hi I am Aman Kaushik, this app is developed solely by me and I am the only person in my team.
 The project is an App made in Flutter and includes a Firestore database, in this App I have handled all kinds of exceptions/errors hence making this a compact and robust Application .
 This App is like a complete student App with various features to help students in their daily work.
-## Summary: An App to help you Evaluate, Track Assignments and Excel! and learn better with `Flash Cards`.
-Including a Firestore Database, rather than storing the data on your device!
+## Summary: An App to help you Evaluate, Track Assignments and Excel! and learn better with `Flash Cards` Including a Firestore Database, rather than storing the data on your device!